fhirschmann/algolab/doc/final.rst

 Zoom level 30
 -------------

-This is no zoom level that is used by google maps.
+This is no zoom level that is used by Google maps.
 Instead, this is our general cleaning step that does the following:

 - Remove nodes that have no neighbors